Helsinki-NLP/OpusFilter/README.md

 `accept` method), the class should implement also the `__init__` method.
-Arbitrary keyword arguments should be accepted (with `**kwargs`), and the `__init__` method of the base class (`FilterABC`) should be called in the end with the remaining keyword arguments.
-The keyword argument `name` is reserved for giving names to the filters.
+Arbitrary keyword arguments should be accepted (with `**kwargs`), and the `__init__` method of the base class (`FilterABC`) should be called with the remaining keyword arguments.
+The keyword argument `name` is reserved for giving names to the filters and `workdir` for a location for non-temprary files.

 Based on the `score` and `accept` methods, the abstract class `FilterABC` implements the following three generators that take